Gaochang: Tang rule

 However, fearing Tang expansion, Qu Wentai later formed an alliance with the Western Turks and rebelled against Tang suzerainty.
 Emperor Taizong sent an army led by General Hou Junji against the kingdom in 640 and Qu Wentai apparently died of shock at news of the approaching army.
 Gaochang was annexed by the Chinese Tang dynasty and turned into a sub-prefecture of Xizhou (西州) and the seat of government of Anxi (安西).
 Before the Chinese conquered Gaochang, it was an impediment to Chinese access to Tarim and Transoxiania.

 Gaochang was populated by Han people and Shanxi (Hedong) was the original home of the royal family at the time of the Tang dynasty's annexation.
 The Tang dynasty accepted arguments at court who said that because Gaochang was Han populated that they needed to annex it.

 Under Tang rule, Gaochang was inhabited by Chinese, Sogdians and Tocharians.

 7th or 8th century old dumplings and wontons were found in Turfan.

-Tang dynasty became greatly weakened due to the An Lushan Rebellion and in 755, the Chinese were forced to pull back their soldiers from the region.
+The Tang dynasty became greatly weakened due to the An Lushan Rebellion and in 755, the Chinese were forced to pull back their soldiers from the region.
 The area was first taken by the Tibetans, then finally by the Uyghurs in 803, who called the area Kocho (Qocho).

 Uyghur Kingdom of Qocho

 After 840 Gaochang became occupied by remnants of the Uyghur Khaganate fleeing Yenisei Kirghiz invasion of their land.
 The Uyghurs established the Kingdom of Qocho (Kara-Khoja) in 850.
 The inhabitants of Qocho practiced Buddhism, Manichaeism and Christianity.
 The Uyghurs converted to Buddhism and sponsored building of temple caves in the nearby Bezeklik Thousand Buddha Caves where depictions of Uyghur sponsors may be seen.
 The Buddhist Uyghur kings, who called themselves idiquts, retained their nomadic lifestyle, residing in Qocho during the winter, but moved to the cooler Bishbalik near Urumchi in the summer.

 Qocho later became a vassal state of the Kara-Khitans.
 However, In 1209, the idiqut Barchuq offered Genghis Khan the suzerainty of his kingdom, and went personally to Genghis Khan with a sizeable tribute when demanded in 1211.
-The Uyghurs thus went into the service of the Mongols, who later formed the Yuan Dynasty in China.
+The Uyghurs thus went into the service of the Mongols, who later formed the Yuan dynasty in the territories of what is now China.
 The Uyghurs became bureaucrats (semu) of the Mongol Empire and their Uyghur script was modified for Mongolian.
 As far south as Quanzhou, preponderance of Gaochang Uyghur in Church of the East inscriptions of the Yuan period attests to their importance in the Christian community there.

-The Gaochang area was conquered by the Mongols of the Chagatai Khanate (not part of Yuan Dynasty) from 1275 to 1318 by as many as 120,000 troops.
+The Gaochang area was conquered by the Mongols of the Chagatai Khanate (not part of the Yuan dynasty) from 1275 to 1318 by as many as 120,000 troops.